 3. Your Effort + Their Experience

-Providing the customer with a pleasant experience requires a clear message, which can only be generated through a regular, organized process.
+Customer engagement calls for a clear message, which can only be generated through a regular, organized process.
 Customer Communications Management (CCM) systems that allow different parts of a document to be created individually, by specialists, accomplish this.

 For example, copywriters manage content, graphic designers manage visuals, and your IT staff manages the resulting template variations and the underlying code.